Brazilian Model Emily Garcia Flaunts Toned Derriere In Backless Jumpsuit

 Fans of the online influencer seemed to be quite smitten with the photo showering it with nearly 300,000 likes and nearly 1,500 comments in less than a day’s time.

 While most of the comments appear to be from fans from her home-country many of them alluded to the fact that they thought Emily’s photo made her look like U.S. film star Megan Fox.
-Others showered the comment section with the predictable smattering of heart and fire emojis.
+Others showered the comment section with the predictable smattering of heart and fire emoji.

 This isn’t the only post that has gotten Emily some attention lately.
-Earlier this week the brunette bombshell posted another racy snapshot of herself in a devil’s red one-piece lingerie bodysuit.
+Earlier this week, the brunette bombshell posted another racy snapshot of herself in a red one-piece lingerie bodysuit.

 The lacy fabric featured a plunging neckline, plenty of cleavage, and generous peekaboo cutouts from top to bottom.
 Posed seductively on a bed and toying with her hair as she looked at the camera, the sexy snap has accumulated 411,000 likes and nearly 2,000 comments.